travier/fedora-sysexts-exp/docs/python3/index.md

 ---
 title: python3
-nav_order: 44
+nav_order: 43
 ---

 # python3

 Only core Python 3 packages.
+For Fedora CoreOS only.

 ## Versions available